Your Resource for

 Not sure exactly what you need?
 Have programming questions?
 Wanna talk about training?
 Just want to brainstorm about inclusion real quick?
 Our Program Department is here for you.
 Click below to find a time to connect that works for your schedule..in the next hour, day or week...

 For our daughter Brooke, camp can be a time of stress, anxiety, and insecurity.
-But not this summer, thanks to your Let’s ALL Play program!
-The LAP-trained counselors all embraced and accepted Brooke in a way that lifted her up, boosted her self confidence, and made her feel like one of the gang.
+But not this summer, thanks to your program!
+The NIP-trained counselors all embraced and accepted Brooke in a way that lifted her up, boosted her self confidence, and made her feel like one of the gang.
 We cannot tell you how much this means to us and to her.Continue Reading...

 With National Inclusion Project’s help, we were able to provide Matthew with the support he needed to not just participate, but ultimately CONNECT with his fellow campers.
 In less than a week, we watched Matthew progress from needing continual support and encouragement to initiating conversations with counselors, advocating for himself, and eagerly staying and participating with his group.Continue Reading...